 During those hot and humid summer days as we’d drive to town or other places on a few occasions we’d see a rattlesnake lying and sunning itself or slowly meandering across the road.
 My uncle wouldn’t hesitate to take whatever means necessary to drive over them.
 Often they’d try to slink away and he’d back up and drive over them again and again.
 Very few got away and with each kill he’d pull out the sheathed knife he always carried and remove their rattles as a trophy.
 The bigger the snake usually the more rattles to be counted.
 They’d range in length from three or four feet to as much as six.
 Once the snake was confirmed dead my uncle would throw it in the trunk and take it home and skin it for a tasty treat.
 Tasted like chicken!

-One day while my cousins and I were out exploring the dusty country roads we came across an old rotted tree stump.
+One day, while my cousins and I were out exploring the dusty country roads and fields, we came across an old rotted tree stump.
 We heard some kind of noise from under it and with a little effort we tugged, pulled and kicked it over.
 To our amazement we discovered a den of rattlesnakes in a hole hidden beneath.
 It was a swarm of what looked like — to my youthful eyes — dozens of snakes!
 I was horrified!
 As a “city boy” I’d never seen anything like it, nor have I since.
 All we could do was run!
 Whether it was a result of that experience or not, I’ve never liked snakes and can hardly stand to look at one.

 Late one afternoon and shortly before my summer adventure was complete my uncle took me on a car ride… just the two of us.
 Along a dirt road he pulled over and alongside the car wrapped his western-style holster with his revolver around my waist.
 I recall he had to wrap it around me twice to secure it to my tiny frame.
-It was heavy and a bit cumbersome but he had me pose as a gunslinger about to draw my weapon and snapped a photo.
+It was heavy and a bit awkward but he had me pose as a gunslinger about to draw my weapon and snapped a photo.
 I beamed with excitement that he would do that for me.
 I was fearless and I was dashing… if only for but a brief moment.

 My uncle, like all his brothers and sisters is no longer with us, but choice memories of them and our lives together remain.
 None of them were perfect as I came to realize but I love and miss them nevertheless.

 With the passage of so many years and a lifetime of experiences since that summer of my youth I’m no longer the “city boy” I once was.
-Yes, I’ve lived in the country and have enjoyed the solitude that only its wide-open spaces and big starry night skies provide.
+Yes, I’ve lived in the country and have enjoyed the solitude that only its wide-open spaces, and big starry night skies provide.
 I’ve come to appreciate too its hard-working people — true patriots — with their deeply held convictions and traditions — ranchers, farmers and others who live their lives outside the confines and distractions of suburbia.
 Country music is among my favorites and I can easily relate to living the simple, down-home country life.
 Yes, like singer Marie Osmond, “I’m a little bit country” and often wish I was even more so.

 *The snipe is among the family of shorebirds and is difficult to catch for experienced hunters.
 So much so that the word “sniper” is derived from it to refer to anyone skilled enough to shoot one.